Experts

 • Author or co-author of nine books

-• Editor of the American Journal of Political Science
+• Former editor of the American Journal of Political Science

 • Expertise on women and politics, campaigns and elections, political media